 Add the plastic pony beads in any pattern desired inside of the embroidery hoop.
 You can go for random, abstract, or representational designs.

-Bake for 5-15 minutes at 400-450 degrees F. I use a gas grill outdoors but I’ve heard that a toaster oven outside also works well.
-The time will vary depending on the size of the stained glass and the temperature.
-I set my timer for 5 minutes and then check it frequently after that.
+Bake for 5-15 minutes at 400-450 degrees F. The time will vary depending on the size of the stained glass and the temperature.
+We typically set a timer for 5 minutes and then check it frequently after that.

-You can hang your plastic bead suncatchers in the window using a suction cup with hooks (just hook the embroidery hoop screw over the hook) as we did in these images.
+You can hang your plastic bead suncatchers in the window using a suction cup with hooks (just hook the embroidery hoop screw over the hook) as we did.
 You can also make a hanging loop with ribbon or string and tie it to the screw.
 We’ve made a bunch with bead loops which are especially lovely!

 Wouldn’t these make nice gifts?